 Originally Watson is an IBM supercomputer that combines artificial intelligence (AI) and sophisticated analytical software for optimal performance as a “question answering” machine famously featured in show ‘Jeopardy’.
 Now it uses a set of transformational technologies such as natural language processing, image recognition, text analytics and virtual agents.
 IBM Watson leverages deep content analysis and evidence-based reasoning.
 Combined with massive probabilistic processing techniques, Watson can improve decision making, reduce cost and optimize outcomes.

 Microsoft cognitive services previously known as Project Oxford are a set of APIs, SDKs and cognitive services which the developers can use to make their applications more intelligent.
 With Cognitive Services, developers can easily add intelligent features – such as emotion and sentiment detection, vision and speech recognition, knowledge, search and language understanding – into their applications.
-We have made a chatbot ‘Specter’ using Microsoft Bot Framework to improve the efficiency of our marketing team.
+Infact, the first version of our chatbot – ‘Specter’ (lower right corner) was built using the Microsoft Bot Framework to improve the efficiency of our marketing team.
+We then subsequently built it using our own chatbot development platform ‘WotNot‘.

 DeepMind was acquired by Google in 2014 and considered to be a leading player in AI research.
 The team consists of many renowned experts in the field of deep neural networks, reinforcement learning, and systems neuroscience-inspired models.
 DeepMind became popular with AlphaGo, a narrow AI to play Go, a Chinese strategy board game for two players.
 AlphaGo became the first AI program to beat a professional human player in October 2015, on a full-sized board.